rammses/tracmactip/Concept_work/README.md

-#Concept work for pyez Junos
+# Concept work for pyez Junos
 Don't forget to have key files within this folder please change variables first
+## About check_concept.py

-depends heavily on junos version and pyez version if your environment is different than
+Gets mac database and displays it on shell depends heavily on junos version and pyez version if your environment is different than
 - Junos 15.1X53-D590.1
 - Pyez 2.2